 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction as well as various states and foreign jurisdictions.
-The Company and certain subsidiaries have tax years that remain open and are subject to examination by tax authorities in the following major taxing jurisdictions: United States for tax years 2017 through 2020, Ireland for tax years 2016 through 2020, China for tax years 2010 through 2020 and Australia for tax years 2016 through 2020.
+The Company and certain subsidiaries have tax years that remain open and are subject to examination by tax authorities in the following major taxing jurisdictions: United States for tax years 2018 through 2021, Ireland for tax years 2017 through 2021, China for tax years 2011 through 2021 and Australia for tax years 2017 through 2021.
+In addition, U.S. federal tax years from 2014 through 2017 are open to the extent of refund claims associated with CARES Act NOL carrybacks.
 The Company files income tax returns on a combined, unitary, or stand-alone basis in multiple state and local jurisdictions, which generally have statutes of limitations from three to four years.
 If any issues addressed in the Company's tax audits are resolved in a manner not consistent with management's expectations, the Company would be required to adjust its provision for income tax in the period such resolution occurs.
-The Company's unrecognized tax benefits could change up to \$4,344 in the next 12 months due to the expiration of the statute of limitations.
+The Company's unrecognized tax benefits could change up to \$3,129 in the next 12 months due to the expiration of the statute of limitations.